 January is National Cervical Health Awareness Month, a dedicated excuse to learn, discuss, and ask questions about the cervix.
 So, whether you’re a cervix expert or you’re a total newbie to cervical health and terminology, this article is a great place to start.
 Read on to learn more about the little C that could.

 This guide will give you the down-low on your down low: We’ll tell you exactly what the cervix is and does, walk you through the steps to find and feel your own cervix, and explain how the cervix is related to your cycle.
-We’ll also answer some frequently asked questions about Pap smears, HPV, and cervical cancer.
+We’ll also answer some frequently asked questions about specific parts of your cervix, the cervix anatomy, Pap smears, HPV, and cervical cancer.
 Pull up a chair and let’s get to celebrating.

 The cervix is a structure that divides the upper part of the uterus, known as the uterine body or sometimes uterine cavity, from the vaginal canal.1 It is a roughly donut-shaped structure that can contract and expand depending on what stage of the menstrual cycle you’re in, as well as throughout pregnancy.

 The cervix is basically the gateway to your reproductive system: It lets a newborn baby out into the world, it’s the door through which your period blood flows, and it’s where an IUD must pass through during placement.
 When an object (or sperm) needs to get into your uterus from the outside, it must first pass through the ectocervix (by way of the external cervical os) and into the endocervical canal (through the internal os) before it reaches the uterus or any other parts of the reproductive system.

 In practical terms, this means that the cervix prevents bacteria and other pathogens from entering your uterus and potentially causing infection to you and/or a fetus, if present.
 It also can selectively allow sperm to enter and fertilize one of the eggs released from your ovary, leading to a pregnancy.